Skip to main content

 Via API

-You can query Slurm metrics using the same Prometheus-compatible API endpoint used for CMK metrics:
+Query Slurm metrics using the Prometheus-compatible API endpoint:

 https://api.crusoecloud.com/v1alpha5/projects/<project-id>/metrics/timeseries